 How You Can Help Achieve Successful Atropine Therapy Results

 If you or a loved has myopia and receives atropine therapy, there are some things you can to help achieve the best results possible.

 Patients usually need to keep wearing glasses even with a low dosage treatment of atropine drops.
 The level of their myopia typically does not progress further as much as it can without atropine therapy.

 Spend more time outdoors

 Research shows that a healthy amount of Vitamin D from natural sunlight has positive health benefits.
 It’s believed that UV rays, in limited amounts, may be able to alter the shape of the cornea.

 The majority of patients who receive atropine therapy experience little to no side effects.
 Some patients may feel a light stinging sensation, blurriness, or sensitivity to light, but these symptoms disappear quickly.
 Approximately 1% of patients have reported feeling itchy or experiencing some redness around the eye area.

 To schedule a consultation with Dr. Walter Yim and to find out if atropine therapy is right for you, contact our practice today.
-Our experienced staff at The Pacific Eye Care Myopia Control Center will consider your total health needs, ensuring that you get the right treatment for effective management of your nearsightedness.Our practice serves patients from Huntington Beach, Seal Beach, Fountain Valley, and Westminster, California and surrounding communities.
+Our experienced staff at Pacific Eye Care will consider your total health needs, ensuring that you get the right treatment for effective management of your nearsightedness.Our practice serves patients from Huntington Beach, Seal Beach, Fountain Valley, and Westminster, California and surrounding communities.